grumpper/sample-fargate-webapp/README.md

 * The infrastructure part of the code can be moved to a separate git repo so that this repo is only for the application's source code.
+* There is probably better implementation of the services.
+For example the ECR registry should have policy and lifecycle set.
+Since we are emphasizing on the CI/CD process here things are kept rather simple.
 * The CI/CD process can be improved to one of the following:
   * everything can be moved inside AWS for seamless integration
   * if still using Github actions the AWS credentials can be done via OIDC provider